hellonico/lein-kotlin/README.md

 `:profiles {:repl {:dependencies [[org.jetbrains.kotlin/kotlin-compiler "1.0.1-2"]]}}`

 to the project.
-This is work around for a bug, and is being worked on.
+This is workaround for a bug, and is being worked on.

 ## License